KumarHX/Agent007/docs/final.md

 - Randomly pick up an item
 - Randomly pick up the first item and closest item afterward

-We run all three agents with different environment settings and compute the total score and the average score that each agent achieve after 50 runs.
+We run all three agents with different map settings.
+One is sparse map where the items are evenly spread out and the other one is cluster map where the items clustered together in bunches.
+We then compute the total score and the average score that each agent achieve after 50 runs.

 - ### Random Agent
 Result after 50 runs using sparse map.
 The total score the agent achieved is -265 with an average score -5.3 <br>